isl/FastCat/README.md

 2. Database

-   To add a new template in the database:
+   Add the new template to the database:
    * Go to templates directory and copy one existing template
    * Return to templates directory and Create Document
    * Paste the json you copied before